RottingApple/hands-on/session-5/README.md

        --------------------------------------
    ```

 6. List all bus stops between 'Zochova' and 'Zoo' for line 39.
-Also include the hop number on that trip between the two stops.
+Also include the hop number on that trip between the two stops. :coffee::coffee:

    ```
        ------------------------------